A freezer malfunction caused temperatures to drop

 The eggs and embryos have been moved to a different freezer in the meantime

 More than 2,000 frozen eggs and embryos have been left compromised at a Cleveland fertility clinic after a malfunction caused temperatures to drop last weekend in the freezers where they were stored.

-Temperatures unexpectedly fluctuated in the liquid nitrogen storage bank at the University Hospitals Fertility Clinic where the eggs and embryos were stored, according to a University Hospitals statement
+Temperatures unexpectedly fluctuated in the liquid nitrogen storage bank at the University Hospitals Cleveland Medical Center where the eggs and embryos were stored, according to a University Hospitals statement.

 The organization said it has launched an investigation into the cause of the malfunction, bringing in independent experts.

 The eggs and embryos have been moved to a different cryotank in the meantime, but their viability remains questionable.